Department website: https://campus.uwplatt.edu/agriculture

 One course must be in the students’ major.

-Additional information about the Faculty and Lecturers below may be found in the Faculty and Academic Staff section of this catalog.
+Additional information about the Faculty and Lecturers (as of April 2019) may be found in the Faculty and Academic Instructional Staff section of this catalog.

 Baxter, Christopher A.